 Detach a volume to disconnect it from a virtual machine and keep it for future use.
-(You can also permanently delete the volume from the everRun system, as described in "Removing a Volume from a Virtual Machine" on page 211.)
+(You can also permanently delete the volume from the everRun system, as described in "Removing a Volume from a Virtual Machine" on page 213.)

 Notes: When you detach a volume from a VM, both the volume and its volume container exist separately from the VM.
 They remain on the system even if you remove the VM.
-If you decide to remove the volume, and you also want to remove its volume container to reclaim space in the storage group, you must remove any snapshots stored in the

-- to reclaim space in the storage group, you must remove any snapshots stored in the volume container; otherwise, the volume container remains on the system.
-For more information, see "Removing a Volume from a Virtual Machine" on page 211. - You cannot detach a volume from a VM that is protected with Disaster Recovery.
+If you decide to remove the volume, and you also want to remove its volume container to reclaim space in the storage group, you must remove any snapshots stored in the volume container; otherwise, the volume container remains on the system.
+For more information, see "Removing a Volume from a Virtual Machine" on page 213.
+You cannot detach a volume from a VM that is protected with Disaster Recovery.
 If necessary, you can unprotect the VM, detach the volume, and then protect the VM again.